 Now, that is confusing.

+I sometimes hear that dot-notation looks like home.
 You aren’t at home.
 You’re working with another language.

 If one language solved all problems, everyone would use that language.
 Each language and API is a tool and it has an intended use.
 Using dot-notation in Objective-C would be akin to pounding nails in with a screwdriver.
 Sure, it works most of the time, but it isn’t the best use of a screwdriver or the best way to hammer nails.
 Eventually, you might smash your own hand.